frame-lang/frame-docs/advanced_frame/runtime.rst

 The Frame Runtime
 ============

-Frame supports a highly specialized set of capabilities related to Frame's first class entitites - states and events.
+Frame is a highly opinionated language focused on the semantics of its first class entitites - systems, states and events.
+These entities have special runtime code related to the following capabilities they support:

-Frame syntax is enabled by the code generated Frame runtime code needed to implement the following capabilities:

 #.
 System intitialization
 #.
 Event creation